 The Department of Homeland Security Wounded Warrior Program recruits and hires severely wounded veterans.
-While the program does not guarantee a job, the Department provides veterans the opportunity to interview for available positions without going through the standard competitive process.
-If selected, the Department makes every effort to place the veterans in locations of their choice, often close to their families and support systems.
+While the program does not guarantee a job, the Department provides veterans the opportunity to apply for available positions without going through the standard competitive process.
+The 30% or more application consists of the following documents:

 The Department recruits at career fairs, military installations, medical centers and transition workshops.
 The Department also has relationships with many organizations, including: